learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React.md

 ## Tech Stacks

 ### React Overview
 React is an open-source JavaScript library for building component-based user interfaces.
 This component-based architecture allows engineers to quickly prototype and develop complex applications easily by modularizing common functionalities into discrete, reusable UI **s, and React boasts a large user base full of freely available components libraries.
-Beyond this, React utilizes a virtual DOM, JSX, React Native, and much more -- so much more that it can be [overwhelming](https://auth0.com/blog/how-to-manage-javascript-fatigue/).
+Beyond this, React there's much more to learn about React, such as its virtual DOM, JSX, and full mobile framework in React Native, and much more -- so much more that it can be [overwhelming](https://auth0.com/blog/how-to-manage-javascript-fatigue/).

 To help ease the learning curve, below you'll find a variety of resources to reference while learning and components and libraries to use with React.